Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Derivation of the DM fluid equation for freeze-in

 \section{Derivation of the DM fluid equation for freeze-in}

 In this section, we derive the DM rate equations for the scalar field $s$ directly from the kinetic equations for a scalar propagator in Eq.~\eqref{eq:KinEq_scalar}.
-First of all, the DM self-energies ${\Pi}^{<,>}_{s}$ receive contribution exclusively from propagators of equilibrated particles, while corrections from internal FIMP propagators are suppressed by powers of the feeble DM coupling.
-In this sense, we can turn the KMS relations valid for the fermionic correlators (cf. Eqs.~\eqref{eq:KMS}), \eqref{eq:>_spectral_momentum}) into KMS relations for the DM Wightman self-energies:
+First of all, the DM self-energies ${\Pi}^{<,>}_{s}$ receive contributions from propagators of equilibrated particles, while corrections from internal FIMP propagators are suppressed by powers of the feeble DM coupling.
+In this sense, we can turn the KMS relations valid for the bosonic correlators (cf. Eqs.~\eqref{eq:<_spectral_momentum}, \eqref{eq:>_spectral_momentum}) into KMS relations for the DM Wightman self-energies:

 Secondly, since finite-width effects are negligible due to the feeble coupling, we can simplify our calculation by employing a generalized fluctuation-dissipation relation, the Kadanoff-Baym \emph{ansatz}, for the two-point functions of the non-equilibrated DM particles, which allows us to bring them into the analogous form \cite{Greiner:1998vd,Berges:2004pu,Calzetta:2008iqa,Garbrecht:2011xw,Drewes:2015eoa}